Wrapped Aave Base GHO (WABASGHO) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Wrapped Aave Base GHO Historical Price

-According to the latest data gathered on Wrapped Aave Base GHO live price page, the current price of Wrapped Aave Base GHO is 1.028USD.
+According to the latest data gathered on Wrapped Aave Base GHO live price page, the current price of Wrapped Aave Base GHO is 1.049USD.
 The circulating supply of Wrapped Aave Base GHO(WABASGHO) is

 In the past 24 hours, Wrapped Aave Base GHO has shown a price movement of